amandasbrn/preference-tuned-study-assistant/README.md

 ## Main Takeaway

 This project demonstrates a realistic preference-tuning workflow for a study assistant.

+The original goal was personal and practical: to build a model that explains difficult technical concepts in the way I actually prefer to study them — simple, structured, and exam-ready.

-The tuned DPO model became more competitive after hyperparameter tuning and improved some held-out prompts, especially in exam usefulness, but the base model remained slightly stronger overall.
+The tuned DPO model became more competitive after hyperparameter tuning and improved some held-out prompts, especially in exam usefulness.
+However, the base model remained slightly stronger overall.

-The result highlights an important practical lesson:
+This result highlights an important lesson:

 > Preference tuning is not automatically better.
 It depends heavily on preference data quality, training setup, and evaluation discipline.

+Even though the tuned model did not clearly outperform the base model on average, the project successfully demonstrates the full alignment workflow: dataset creation, preference labeling, DPO training, evaluation, hyperparameter tuning, and honest analysis.